zydeco/homebridge-hue/README.md

 - `philipslights`: Flag whether to include Philips lights when lights are exposed.
 Default: `false`, only expose non-Philips lights;
 - `alllights`: Deprecated, please use `philipslights` instead.
 - `ct`: Flag to expose color temperature similar to the way the v2 (square) Hue bridge does, see [issue #35](https://github.com/ebaauw/homebridge-hue/issues/35).
 Default: `false`;
+- `fakecolor`: Flag to expose color on lights that only support color temperature, so it can be set with the iOS Home App.
+Default: `false`;
 - `groups`: Flag whether to expose Hue bridge groups to HomeKit.
 Default: `false`;
 - `group0`: Flag whether to include group 0 (all lights) when groups are exposed.
 Default: `true`;
 - `rooms`: Flag whether to include Rooms when groups are exposed.
 Default: `false`;